3 visitors heading to the space station are paying $55M each, all meals included

 As a gift for their seven station hosts, the four visitors are taking up paella and other Spanish cuisine prepared by celebrity chef José Andrés.
 The rest of their time at the station, NASA's freeze-dried chow will have to do.

-The automated SpaceX capsule is due back with the four on April 19.
+The automated SpaceX capsule and its four passengers are due back April 19 with a splashdown off the Florida coast.

 Connor is honoring Ohio's air and space legacy, taking up a fabric swatch from the Wright brothers' 1903 Kitty Hawk flyer and gold foil from the Apollo 11 command module from the Neil Armstrong Air and Space Museum in Wapakoneta.